 KCMA’s cabinet manufacturer search tool can be found here.
 The tool includes a filter to search only for certified manufacturers.

 How does KCMA ensure compliance with certification requirements?

-Compliance with the KCMA/ANSI standard is verified by initial testing, periodic plant inspections and testing and yearly retesting.
+Compliance is verified by initial testing, periodic plant inspections and testing and yearly retesting.
 All testing is performed by accredited independent laboratories.

 How do I know who manufactured my certified cabinet?

 Below the certification seal, the name of the manufacturer or a code representing the manufacturer is included.
 You can use the KCMA’s search tool to find a manufacturer’s name by using the code.

 Contact Chuck Arnold (firstname.lastname@example.org) for a copy of the ANSI/KCMA A161.1 American National Standard.